rlamm1/di-2019/3.mapping-quantities/README.md

-## Exercise 2: Mapping Quantities, Categories, and Summarized Data
+## Exercise 3: Mapping Quantities, Categories, and Summarized Data

-For this second exercise, we'll be examining a simple time-series dataset: the history of nuclear testing by the eight (declared) nuclear nations.
+For this third project, we'll be examining a simple time-series dataset: the history of nuclear testing by the eight (declared) nuclear nations.
 In the first phase of this project we will consider only the total number of test explosions across three dimensions:

 1. the state conducting the test
 2. the year in which it occurred